Transferable Attack for Semantic Segmentation: Related Work

-where $\alpha$ is the step size, $\text{CLIP}$ is the clip function that clip the output into the range $\mathbf{x}_{adv}^0=\mathbf{x}_{clean}+\mathcal{U}(-\epsilon,\epsilon)$ specified by the perturbation rate $\epsilon$. \textbf{Adversarial Attack for Semantic Segmentation:} is designed to evaluate robustness of semantic segmentation models with respect to adversarial attacks.
+\textbf{Adversarial Attack for Semantic Segmentation:} is designed to evaluate robustness of semantic segmentation models with respect to adversarial attacks.
 Specifically, \cite{arnab2018robustness} explores the adversarial robustness of the segmentation model using FGSM~\cite{Explaining_and_Harnessing_Adversarial_Examples} and PGD~\cite{PGD_attack}. \cite{hendrik2017universal,fischer2017adversarial} generate universal perturbations for the semantic segmentation models and achieve targeted attack on the pedestrians.
 Note that universal attack is image-agnostic~\cite{moosavi2017universal,hendrik2017universal}, which is a small image perturbation that fools a deep neural network classifier to produce wrong predictions for almost all testing images.
 Alternatively, targeted attack~\cite{adversarial_example_semantic_seg_iclr2017workshop,fischer2017adversarial,hendrik2017universal,li2021hidden} is a more fine-grained attack, where the attack is designed to fool the model to classify the image as a specific target class.
 For semantic segmentation, untargeted attacks are explored~\cite{agnihotri2023cospgd,gu2022segpgd}, where SegPGD~\cite{gu2022segpgd} is presented as an adaptation of PGD~\cite{PGD_attack} for semantic segmentation, where misclassified pixels are identified to generate adversarial examples with fewer attack iterations.
 Further, \cite{gu2022segpgd,xu2021dynamic,xiao2018characterizing} use adversarial training in their framework to boost the robustness of semantic segmentation models, which focus on defense techniques instead of adversarial attacks.

-\textbf{Robust Semantic Segmentation Models:} use adversarial training~\cite{Xu_2021_ICCV,9506748,9413772}, purification~\cite{kapoor2021fourierdomain,9207291}, perturbation detection~\cite{Xiao_2018_ECCV,tran2021robustness} to defend the perturbations.
-Among them, \cite{Xiao_2018_ECCV} uses a spatial consistency check method from random patches to detect the perturbations. \cite{Xu_2021_ICCV} presents a dynamic divide module to deal with the perturbed pixels during the training stage, which can be considered as adversarial training. \cite{kapoor2021fourierdomain} utilizes a Wiener filter to defend attacks from the frequency domain. \cite{tran2021robustness} aims to produce robust verification of the segmentation network. \cite{9207291} trains a denoising autoencoder to deal with the input perturbations.

-The robust semantic segmentation models can produce relatively robust results against attacks.
-However, they are not evaluated under the attacks designed for segmentation.
-Especially, we observe the attack transferability issue is not discussed in the existing robust semantic segmentation models~\cite{xu2021dynamic}.